nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Aug 06 2021)
+### Joke of the day (Sat Aug 07 2021)
 <!-- joke -->
->Chuck Norris once rode a nine foot grizzly bear through an automatic car wash, instead of taking a shower.
+>To be or not to be?
+That is the question.
+The answer?
+Chuck Norris.
 <!-- /joke -->

-*Last update: Fri, 06 Aug 2021 00:24:11 GMT*
+*Last update: Sat, 07 Aug 2021 00:22:30 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)